nmb10/jtrack/README.md

 # jtrack
-Minimalistic local time tracking tool for jira issues.
-Just start the timer, stop the timer and log time to jira.
+Minimalistic local app to track time on jira issues.
+Displays issues with start timer, stop timer buttons and ability to log time to jira.

 ## Installation: